lucaspenna00/equity_tracker/README.md

 # equitia
-A machine learning approach to mimic equity research analysis.
+A machine learning approach to mimic equity research analysis in brazilian market.